 New Zealand is inarguably one of the most beautiful countries in the world.
 With so much culture and natural beauty to be discovered on this island, it’s no wonder so many travellers flock in their masses to find it.
 And, if you’re a rather active traveller, rest assured there’s plenty of places for you here, too.

 Of course, if you are planning an ‘adventurous’ holiday for yourself and the family, or whether you’re travelling solo, it’s important to keep yourself well protected.
-This handy checklist ensures you’re covered for an emergency.
+This check list ensures you’re covered for an emergency.
 Staggeringly, 28% of travellers don’t cover themselves with adequate insurance either, so make sure you’re not the one caught out.

 Here are just some of the best hiking opportunities New Zealand has to offer.